kanjiowl/QR-Encoder-JAVA/README.md

 # qr-encoder-JAVA

 A QR code (2D Barcode) encoder written from scratch in Java.
-This is a hobby with almost no likelihood of getting any update.
-This is something I built because I was interested the QR codes, perhaps due to their tremendous ubiquity.
+This is a hobby project with remote likelihood of getting any update.
+This is something I built (haphazardly) because I was interested in the QR codes, perhaps due to their tremendous ubiquity.
+Nevertheless, it was ver fu n.

 What can it do :
 =================